 Please make sure you have properly registered your OHV (off-highway vehicle) before riding it on public lands and be sure to follow all regulations and trail closures.
 If you are unsure of conditions or access please contact the National Forest Service or Bureau of Land Management in Gunnison.
 ATV’s and side-by-sides are not permitted to drive on Gunnison County roads.
 Look for the blue and yellow road signs if you are unsure.

 There is an ongoing debate in the Gunnison National Forest, as there is in almost every Forest, about closing some trails to OHV.
 Don’t give OHV opponents any fuel in that effort—ride safely, respectfully, and legally and always follow Leave No Trace.
+Wherever you ride, be sure to watch out for hikers and bikers.
+Many of these trails are used for multiple activities.

-Cement and Brush Creeks
+Cement and Brush Creek

 Cement Creek and Brush Creek are dirt biker heaven.
 The red dirt hue, beautiful rock formations, and miles of sailing through evergreens are sure to put a smile on your face.
 Multiple trails cross the ridge between Cement and Brush Creek with one long trail (Double Top Trail #405) running, for the most part, along the crest.
 Multiple trails climb up to reach Trail #405 from both Cement Creek Road and Brush Creek Road and you can ride straight up and over on Block and Tackle Trail #545.